Chapter 10

 ""[34] O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 [35] Look, your house is left to you desolate.
 I tell you, you will not see me again until you say, 'Blessed is he who comes in the name of the Lord.'""

-The next time we read about Jesus mourning over Jerusalem was when He entered it, as He foretold, amid shouts of joy and great praise.
+The next time we read about Jesus mourning over Jerusalem was when He was about to enter in to it.
 The passage of interest for this entry into Jerusalem is,

 Luke 19:41-44